 • it became one of the landfills operated by South Yorkshire County Council and then by Doncaster Council until closure in the early 1990s

 • it has an active gas extraction system of 34 extraction wells linked to two flare units located within separate compounds.
 If sufficient methane is being generated gases are burnt off by the flare units.
 Thirty five gas monitoring boreholes connected to an analyser unit are installed and are checked by the Pollution Control section.
-Every Monday and Friday the gas levels from all the installations on the system are recorded and submitted to the Environment Agency
+The gas concentrations from all the installations on the system are recorded and submitted to the Environment Agency

 Springwell